BetulKarakaya/Learn-Image-Processing-With-Me/README.md

 - **Add Text**: Add customizable text onto the image.
 - **Access Pixels**: Retrieve pixel values at specific coordinates.
 - **Enhance Image**: Adjust brightness, contrast, sharpness, and color balance.
+- **Image Rolling**:
+- **Draw Shapes**: Create a blank image with a background color and draw basic shapes such as lines, rectangles, circles, and polygons.
+- **Rolling Image**: Resize an image and create a repeated pattern to fill a new canvas.

 ## Setup